Biotechnology Heritage Award

 2014 Winner: Robert Langer

 The Chemical Heritage Foundation (CHF) and the Biotechnology Industry Organization (BIO) selected Robert Langer as the winner of the 2014 Biotechnology Heritage Award.
-The award will be presented during BIO’s annual international convention, which will be held in San Diego, June 23–26, 2014.
+The award was presented during BIO’s annual international convention, held in San Diego, June 23–26, 2014.

 Robert S. Langer is the David H. Koch Institute Professor at the Massachusetts Institute of Technology.
 He has written over 1,240 articles and is the most cited engineer in history.
 He holds 1,026 patents (512 issued) worldwide, which have been licensed or sublicensed to over 250 pharmaceutical, chemical, biotechnology, and medical-device companies.
 He served as a member of the U.S. Food and Drug Administration’s Science Board from 1995 to 2002 and as its chairman from 1999 to 2002.